 Orviglance (manganese chloride tetrahydrate) is a first-in-class oral contrast agent for MR-imaging developed to improve the detection and visualization of focal liver lesions (including liver metastases and primary tumors) in patients with impaired kidney function.
 These patients are at risk of serious side effects from the currently available class of gadolinium-based contrast agents.
-Orviglance, has been granted an Orphan Drug Designation by the US Food and Drug Administration (FDA).
-A clinical program of nine studies, including the pivotal global Phase 3 study SPARKLE, has been completed.
-Results from the Phase 3 study are expected by May 2024.
+Orviglance, which has been granted an Orphan Drug Designation by the US Food and Drug Administration (FDA), has in the pivotal Phase 3 study, successfully met the primary endpoint and demonstrated that the company's magnetic resonance imaging (MRI) contrast agent, Orviglance significantly improved the visualization of focal liver lesions compared to unenhanced MRI.
+The New Drug Application (NDA) is expected submitted mid-2025.